medcomdk/ehmi/docs/assets/documents/security/security-specification-of-ehmi-eds.md

 From the Architecture Vision it is known, that EHMI Addressing Service must comply to the same security requirements and rules as corresponding services on the healthcare area, and therefore more of the same already existing security mechanisms should be used:

 -   **Authenticity:** The service must be presented as a DGWS/IDWS service, and the users must use digital certificates when calling the service in the same way as for other services on the healthcare area.
-Due to the nature of the service, it is in this case sufficient, that the used certificates are at system certificate level.
+Due to the nature of the service, it is in this case sufficient, that the used certificates are at system credentials level.
 -   **Availability:** Agreed uptime and response time must be ensured via the platform on which the service is carried out, e.g. via standard operating mechanisms such as fail-over and load-balancing.
 -   **Integrity:** Secured by the protocol with which the service is implemented.
 -   **Non-repudiation:** The service must implement standardized audit log.